 How Money Can Make More Money

-If Warren Buffett were to keep the money he saved in a piggy bank or under his mattress, he would not be the business magnate, investor and philanthropist that he is today.
+If Warren Buffett were to keep his money just in a savings account or under his mattress, he would not be the business magnate, investor and philanthropist that he is today.

 The basic concept of the rich getting richer is simple: they have the capital (money) to make more money.
 Saving money may be able to get your foot in, but you need to learn the ways of growing your funds in order to beat the ever-increasing inflation.